dadmars/notes/database/dgraph.md

 ```

 Note The patterns * P O and * * O are not supported since its expensive to store/find all the incoming edges.

+ Dgraph is 16 CPUs and 32 GiB of memory per machine